 - Clerical - As with most non-profits, we sell memberships and host events that help with our fundraising.
 Each year, several times a year, we send out large quantities of mail.
 This is perfect for anyone who prefers the indoors.

-- Conservation Research Helpers - Are you passionate about wild, native plants?
+- Conservation Research Assistants - Are you passionate about wild, native plants?
 Volunteer with the Plant Conservation Program where we maintain a long-term seedbank for imperiled plants of the upper Midwest, study the biology of Minnesota's terrestrial orchids, and conduct field studies in many amazing places throughout the region, including right here at the Arboretum.
 We need help cleaning seed collections, conducting germination and propagation research, potting up seedlings, and collecting data in the field.

 - Development - Do you love numbers and spreadsheets?
 Or maybe you have beautiful penmanship and like to write thank-you notices.
 Whatever you enjoy, our Development team would like to get to know you.